-Patients can access Contraception Choices which provides information about the various forms of contraception available.
+Patients can access Contraception Choices and Getting it on which provides information about the various forms of contraception available.
 A Contraception Choices Tool is also available allowing patients to make an informed decision.

 Patients must be provided with comprehensive information on pregnancy prevention and should be referred for contraceptive advice if they are not using effective contraception.